 1. Recruit and retain key employees

-This can give small employers a way to compete with larger employers who have the budget for higher salaries.
+This can give small employers a way to compete with larger organizations that have the budget for higher salaries.
 Even if you can’t afford to shell out a big paycheck, offering an attractive benefits package will get top candidates in the door and help you retain them long-term.

 2. A healthy workforce is a productive workforce

-Employee benefits provide your workforce with resources to remain healthy and productive, serving as a win-win for both your organization and employees.
+Employee benefits can provide your workforce with resources to remain healthy and productive, serving as a win-win for your organization and employees.
+Wellness resources can include health benefits and other general wellness perks such as gym memberships or mental health support.

-For example, providing employees access to quality healthcare, and contributing to the cost, removes a big financial burden for employees and their families.
-On the employer side, offering health benefits can lead to fewer sick days and unplanned absenteeism.
-That’s a measurable return on your investment in your employee.
+For example, providing access to quality healthcare and employee wellness programs—and contributing to the cost—removes a financial hurdle for employees and their families.
+On the employer side, offering health and wellness benefits can lead to fewer sick days and absenteeism.
+That’s a measurable return on your investment in your employees.

 3. Culture and morale